codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 ## Automatic type conversion

-Besides `Number` and `String`, there are some more common types which are designed to make programming languages more flexible and give us more possibilities to express our needs to computers.
 Learning fundamental programming is just like learning to cook.
 We simply get to know all the common spices and how does each of them taste; And later we're freely to use them our own way to cook a meal.

 Sometimes we can make a dish taste salty by using cinnamon instead of salt.
 It is possible not because those two are the same but they have quite the same meaning to the dish.
 The same possibility happens in programming.
 Sometimes you can use `that type` instead of `this type` in an expression which requires `this type`. :D